Public Ledger (Philadelphia): "The Protocols of the Elders of Zion" and Bolshevism

 On October 27 and October 28, 1919, the Public Ledger published excerpts from the first English-language translation of The Protocols of the Elders of Zion.
-The article was headlined "Red Bible".
-The paper published the excerpts from The Protocols, a text proposing the existence of a Jewish plot to take over the world, after removing all references to the purported Jewish authorship; it recast The Protocols as a Bolshevist manifesto.
+The article was headlined "Red Bible", and the newspaper published the excerpts from The Protocols, a text proposing the existence of a Jewish plot to take over the world, After removing all references to the purported Jewish authorship of it, The Protocols was recast as a Bolshevist manifesto.
 Carl W. Ackerman, who wrote the articles, was later appointed head of the journalism department at Columbia University.

 Awards

-In 1931 Ledger reporter Hubert Renfro Knickerbocker received a Pulitzer Prize for correspondents for a series of articles on the Five Year Plan in the Soviet Union.
+In 1931, a Public Ledger reporter, Hubert Renfro Knickerbocker, was awarded a Pulitzer Prize for a series of articles he authored on the Five Year Plan of the former Soviet Union.